bootphon/shennong/doc/source/intro_features.rst

   Voice Activity Detection              from Kaldi_
   ===================================== ==============

-* Here is an illustration of the features (no post-processing) computed on the example wav file provided as ``shennong/test/data/test.wav``, this picture can be reproduced using the example script ``shennong/examples/plot_features.py``:
+* Here is an illustration of the features (without post-processing) computed on the example wav file provided as ``shennong/test/data/test.wav``, this picture can be reproduced using the example script ``shennong/examples/plot_features.py``: